Richiealvian2/fftcg-data/README.md

-# materiahunter-data
+# fftcg-data

-A repository of Final Fantasy Trading Card Game data, formatted for https://www.materiahunter.com
+A repository of Final Fantasy Trading Card Game data

 # Creating Cards
 Cards should be separated into subfolders by opus.
 If the card displays multiple opus (`10-001/4-002`), the opus that comes second should be used (`04` in this example).